 What is Malware?

-Malware is another word for “Malicious Software”, which means any software or code that is harmful to computers or devices, anything that runs an electronic computer inside.
-These dangerous programs generally usually need a computer technician to remove.
+Malware is another word for “Malicious Software”, which means any software or code that is harmful to computers or devices, anything that runs on an electronic computer.
+These programs can cause considerable damage that you may need a computer technician to remove.

 Some terms that represent Malware can be hostile, intrusive, intentionally damaging, evasive, taking control over a computers operations that is not inline with what it was created for.

-The reason for Malware is for the creators to gain money from you illegally and without good conduct.
+The reason for Malware is for the creators to damage your computer, steal information, gain control or to gain money from you illegally and without good conduct.

-Although Malware doesn’t generally damage hardware but in some rare cases have.
+Although Malware doesn’t generally damage hardware (but in some rare cases can).
 The main control Malware can have is to steal important information and files, encrypt data or delete data, alter or take over computer functions and spy on your activity without you knowing and without your permission.

 What are the signs of a Malware Infection